 Configuration guidance shall be required for DDOT’s new TMMS asset management system (AMS) and migration from SABER TMMS, which the O&M Contractor currently is required to utilize to manage and document all of their tunnel maintenance activities, and which DDOT uses to track the O&M Contractor’s performance, and to document the condition of the District’s tunnel assets relative to the established asset performance standards.

-Consultant shall provide, among other things, needed construction management and administrative support services to DDOT tunnel management staff, facilitate the documentation of tunnel maintenance service activities by the tunnel O&M Contractor, assess the O&M Contractor’s performance, evaluate the condition of all tunnel assets on a quarterly basis, and provide IT systems administration and support for DDOT’s Central Tunnel Control Room, all as defined herein.
+Consultant shall provide, among other things, needed contract management and administrative support services to DDOT tunnel management staff, facilitate the documentation of tunnel maintenance service activities by the tunnel O&M Contractor, assess the O&M Contractor’s performance, evaluate the condition of all tunnel assets on a quarterly basis, and provide IT systems administration and support for DDOT’s Central Tunnel Control Room, all as defined herein.

 The Consultant shall perform inspection and other technical services, under the terms and conditions of the Contract.
-The Consultant shall serve as a management extension of DDOT staff, assisting in the successful delivery of the O&M Contractor’s services.
+The Consultant shall serve as a management extension of DDOT staff, assisting in the oversight of the O&M Contractor’s services.
 The staffing and organization of the project team is envisioned to be a collaboration and partnership between DDOT staff and the Consultant project team.

 Consultant shall provide the following services in performance of this Contract: